sishen/uber-ruby/README.md

 [Deliveries API]() lets you and your customer track the exact location of your delivery from any device.
 > OAuth 2.0 bearer token with the delivery scope

 We provide this under namespace of `client.deliveries`.
-To get bearer token with `delivery` scope, follow this [guide](https://developer.uber.com/docs/deliveries/guides/authentication#client-credentials-flow).
+Besides OAuth, you can get bearer token with `delivery` scope via __client_credentials__ workflow, follow this [guide](https://developer.uber.com/docs/deliveries/guides/authentication#client-credentials-flow).

 ```ruby
 client = Uber::Client.new do |config|